joseph-x-li/old-website-2/content/en/blog/5_new_bike/5_new_bike.md

  - Carbon fiber front fork
  - Microshift ADVENT x 10-speed (38t chainring <-> 11-48t casette)
     - This is good for Pittsburgh's and Saratoga's hilly topography.
-    - Also has a clutch which is very necessary for backpedaling
+    - Also has a clutch which is very necessary when backpedaling.
  - Dropbar (this is $100 more expensive than Flatbar -.-)
  - Mounts for front and rear racks

+Upgrades:
+ - Hybrid flat/clipless pedals
+ - Front and rear light
+ - Front and rear renders
+ - Phone mount
+ - Topeak Rack and Pannier

  <img src="/blog/5_new_bike/bike_home.jpeg" style="display: block; margin-left: auto; margin-right: auto; width: 500px">